AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/faqs/faq-review-proofs.md

 * delete - strikes through the text and adds [DELETE] to the comment box
 * insert after - lets you easily suggest text that needs to be inserted after the highlighted phrase

-If the text you’d like to use is saved in a separate document, you can use the keyboard shortcuts (ctrl+c and ctrl+v on a PC, cmd+c and cmd+v on a Mac) to copy and paste it into the comment box.
+If the text you'd like to use is saved in a separate document, you can use the keyboard shortcuts (ctrl+c and ctrl+v on a PC, cmd+c and cmd+v on a Mac) to copy and paste it into the comment box.

 ## What does it mean to make a decision on a proof?